FreddyB200/cctv-viewer-fastapi/README.md

 ## ✨ Key Features

 -   **Live 4x4 Grid**: Displays 16 simultaneous RTSP streams in a clean, browser-based grid.
+-   **Ultra-Low Latency WebRTC**: Sub-second latency (~100-500ms) via go2rtc with automatic retry logic and ICE NAT traversal.
+-   **Dual Protocol Support**: Toggle between WebRTC (ultra-low latency) and HLS (maximum compatibility) with a single flag.
 -   **Self-Healing Backend**: A supervisor thread continuously monitors all video streams.
 If a stream stalls or an FFmpeg process crashes, it is automatically terminated and restarted to ensure maximum uptime.
--   **Resilient Frontend**: The JavaScript player intelligently detects stream interruptions and automatically attempts to reconnect, providing a seamless viewing experience without requiring a manual page refresh.
+-   **Resilient Frontend**: Intelligent connection management with exponential backoff retry logic, automatic reconnection, and graceful error handling.
--   **Low Latency**: Optimized HLS configuration with 1-second segments and reduced buffering for ~2-4 seconds latency.
+-   **Optimized HLS Fallback**: Low-latency HLS configuration with 1-second segments for ~2-4 seconds latency when WebRTC isn't available.
 -   **Secure**: All sensitive data (camera credentials, IP addresses) is managed via a `.env` file and is never exposed in the codebase or repository.
 -   **Dockerized Deployment**: The entire application is containerized with Docker and orchestrated by Docker Compose for a simple, reproducible, one-command deployment on any server.